European Commissioner for Cohesion and Reforms

 The Commissioner for Cohesion and Reforms is a portfolio within the European Commission.
-The current Commissioner is Elisa Ferreira.
+The current Commissioner is Raffaele Fitto.

 The portfolio is responsible for managing the regional policy of the European Union, such as the European Regional Development Fund, which takes up a third of the EU's budget.

 Current commissioner

-Commissioner Elisa Ferreira was approved by the European Parliament in 2019.
+Commissioner Raffaele Fitto was approved by the European Parliament in 2024.